skypilot-org/skypilot/llm/qwen/README.md

-# Serving Qwen2 on Your Own Cloud
+# Serving Qwen2 on Your Own Kubernetes or Cloud

 [Qwen2](https://github.com/QwenLM/Qwen2) is one of the top open LLMs.
 As of Jun 2024, Qwen1.5-110B-Chat is ranked higher than GPT-4-0613 on the [LMSYS Chatbot Arena Leaderboard](https://chat.lmsys.org/?leaderboard).